 Cancer affects everyone differently.
 That’s why Canteen provides a wide range of free support services to help young people impacted by cancer overcome the specific challenges they’re dealing with.

 You’re not alone.

 Sometimes it might feel like your family or friends don’t really get what you’re going through, but you’re not alone.
 Through Canteen, you can meet and support other young people impacted by cancer who understand how you feel because they are dealing with similar stuff.
 You can connect online 24/7 with Canteen Connect or attend one of our events.

 Counselling and individual support

-At Canteen, you can talk to a specialist counsellor about whatever is on your mind.
+At Canteen, you can talk to a specialist counsellor or psychologist about whatever is on your mind.
 They can help you deal with the challenges you’re facing - and just listen.
 We can also help you with things like changing relationships, managing school or work alongside cancer and finding ways to cope with what life looks like now.
 It's confidential and completely free.